DTCT in Idar-Oberstein

 The high resolution and three-dimensional nature of DTCT images enable more accurate diagnoses, leading to better treatment outcomes.
 Veterinarians can detect and treat diseases earlier and more effectively.

-Preparing the animal for DTCT
+Preparing the animal for the DTCT

-The imaging process: what happens step by step
+The imaging process: What happens step by step

-During the DTCT procedure, the animal is positioned on the imaging table and the X-ray tube and detector rotate around the animal to capture multiple images.
+During the DTCT procedure, the animal is positioned on the imaging table, and the X-ray tube and detector rotate around the animal to capture multiple images.
 These images are then processed and reconstructed into a 3D model that the veterinarian can analyze.

 6. Case studies: DTCT in practice

-Case study 1: Dental imaging in a dog
+Case Study 1: Dental Imaging in a Dog

-Case study 3: ENT diagnostics in a rabbit
+Case Study 3: ENT Diagnostics in a Rabbit

-Veterinary experts have noted that DTCT has revolutionized diagnostic imaging in animals.
-Dr. Jane Smith, a veterinary radiologist, says: “DTCT gives us the opportunity to see things that were invisible with traditional imaging techniques.
-It has significantly improved our diagnostic capabilities and treatment outcomes.”
+Veterinary experts have determined that the DTCT has revolutionized diagnostic imaging in animals.
+Dr. Jane Smith, a veterinary radiologist, says: „The DTCT gives us the ability to see things that were invisible with conventional imaging techniques.
+It has significantly improved our diagnostic capabilities and treatment outcomes.“

-DTCT in Idar-Oberstein - advantages and areas of application
+DTCT in Idar-Oberstein - Advantages and areas of application

 DTCT in Idar-Oberstein: Advantages and areas of application

-Advantages of DTCT
+Advantages of the DTCT

 • High resolution: Enables extremely detailed 3D images that make even the smallest structures visible.